Frequently Asked Questions

 Is this work appropriate for someone in active crisis? +

 The intensive format is not designed for active psychiatric crisis.
 It works best when there is a degree of stabilization in place and the nervous system has enough capacity to engage with deeper processing.
-Readiness is assessed honestly during the consultation call, and if an intensive is not appropriate at this time, that will be communicated directly along with what might serve you better.
+Readiness is explored honestly during the first conversation, and if an intensive is not appropriate at this time, that will be communicated directly along with what might serve you better.

 The intensive format